Feedback Capacity of Gaussian Channels Revisited: Introduction

 \subsection{Paper Outline}

 In section \ref{prel}, we introduce the notation used in this paper and give some known results from system theory and information theory.
-In section \ref{finitesect}, we formulate the general problem of finding the average capacity of the Gaussian channel with feedback where we derive results similar to those obtained \cite{cover:1989} and \cite{kim:2010} for the non stationary and stationary Gaussian noise processes, respectively.
+In section \ref{finitesect}, we formulate the general problem of finding the average capacity of the Gaussian channel with feedback where we derive results similar to those obtained in \cite{cover:1989} and \cite{kim:2010} for the non stationary and stationary Gaussian noise processes, respectively.
 We then consider the special case of the stationary Gaussian noise process of finite order in sections \ref{finiteorderfinite} and \ref{finiteorderstationary}.
-There, we give new proofs that also show that we can find the channel feedback capacity by solving a semi-definite program, and hence computationally tractable.
-Finally, we provide an example in section \ref{example} with Matlab code in the appendix that can be used to compare the results of this paper with exisiting solutions for the first order Gaussian process case.
+There, we give new proofs that also show that we can find the average feedback capacity for this case by solving a semi-definite program, and hence making it computationally tractable.
+Finally, we provide an example in section \ref{example} with a Matlab code in the appendix that can be used to compare the results of this paper with exisiting solutions for the first order Gaussian process case.
 Most of the proofs are relegated to the appendix.